-Green is associated with hope in color psychology, hope in troubled times or times of despair.
+Green is associated with hope in color psychology, and hope in troubled times, or times of despair.
 It can also symbolize positive dreams for the future which is a good thing to have.

-Red light symbolizes action, confidence, and courage in some cases and other cases energy and love.
+Red light symbolizes action, confidence, and courage in some cases, and in other cases energy and love.
 The actual symbolization mostly depends on the shades ranging from light red (love) to dark red (power and courage).

 Tips to Buy Porch Light